 For more information visit Doctor of Nursing Practice.

 One way to stand out is to obtain certifications.
-They demonstrate a level of commitment to the profession which can make your resume more attractive to a hiring manager.
+They demonstrate a level of commitment to the profession which can make your resume stand out to a hiring manager.
 Another reason to consider earning a certification is to maximize your experiences.
 Professional certifications are a great option regardless of your level of education.

 Another way to stand out is to complete continuing education classes.
 Learning more about your specific specialty and staying current on nursing best practices is important for all nurses.